karthiTox/deepnet.js/readme.md

 __dn.backpass()__

-dn.backpass() will Compute the gradients (derivatives) of the current vertex's tensor (tensor_) and adds the computed gradients with the grad (grad_ is initialized with value (0)).
+dn.backpass() will Compute the gradients (derivatives) of the current tensor and adds the computed gradients with the grad (grad_ is initialized with value (0)).

 grad must be zero before calling dn.backpass().
 The graph which is constructed while the forword operation is differentiated using chain rule.

 __dn.update_loss()__

-dn.update_loss() will update the vertex's tensor with vertex's grad (it with simple subtracts the vertex's tensor from vertex's grad). this should be called after backpass.
+dn.update_loss() will update the tensor's value with grad (it with simple subtracts the tensor's value from tensor's grad). this should be called after backpass.

 __dn.grad_zero()__

-dn.grad_zero() will Reset the vertex's grad (it will simple set grad to zero). this should be called after update_loss.
+dn.grad_zero() will Reset the tensor's grad (it will simple set grad to zero). this should be called after update_loss.

 __dn.detach()__